Introduction to Neural Network Regressors

 The deeper or more "hierarchical" a computational graph is, the more complex the model that it represents.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2022).
 Introduction to Neural Network Regressors.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/introduction-to-neural-network-regressors/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/introduction-to-neural-network-regressors/

 It’s common to represent models via computational graphs.
 For example, consider the following multiple logistic regression model: